bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-storage.md

 * **NetApp Block**: `netapp-block-standard` is the current block `storageClass` target and the `storageClass` you should use for your block storage needs.

-Two additional storage classes (`netapp-file-extended` and `netapp-block-extended`) aren't available to dev teams.
-They are reserved for operations teams to use for infrastructure components, like the ElasticSearch stack or the image registry.
+Two additional storage classes (`netapp-file-extended` and `netapp-block-extended`) aren't available to product teams.
+They are reserved for the Platform Operations team to use for infrastructure components, like the ElasticSearch stack or the image registry.

 ### OpenShift Volume Snapshots